-It is a given that the Italians are design masters.
+It is a truism that the Italians are past masters of design.
 In engineering terms, too, they have often been ahead of the game.
-Whether that held true for the Benelli Sei, though, is a moot point.
-The Sei was visually impressive, certainly.
-But the jury was out, when it came to performance.
+How far the latter held true for the Benelli Sei 750, though, is a moot point.
+For sure, the Sei was visually impressive.
+Six-cylinder bikes usually are.
+The jury was out, though, in the court of motorcycle performance stats.

-It was not as if Benelli did not know a thing or two about fast bikes.
-They were GP 250cc world champions in 1950 - and again, in 1969.
-In the case of the Sei, though, the racing success did not trickle down to the roadster.
-Saying that, the sleek contours of its sturdy 'six-pack' went a long way toward mitigating what the Benelli Sei 750 lacked in the 'go' department!
+It was not like Benelli did not know how to make bikes go fast.
+After all, they had been GP 250cc world champions, in 1950.
+And then again, in '69.
+But - at least in the case of the Sei - race success did not trickle down to the roadster.
+Saying that, the sleek contours of the Sei's 'six-pack' bodywork certainly helped.
+So far as buyers were concerned, they went a long way toward offsetting what the Benelli Sei 750 lacked in the 'go' department!